iKenndac/new-blog/content/posts/2016-10-28-launching-cascable-2.md

 ### Second Approach: Get more people to convert to paid users

-Second, we recently shipped an update to Cascable that adds an "Announcements Channel" to the app.
+We recently shipped an update to Cascable that adds an "Announcements Channel".
 This allows us to publish content online for presentation to users inside the app.
 We're trying to make this visible to the user without being annoying — no push notifications, no noises, no alerts.
 Hopefully the little unread indicator won't be too abrasive to our users.

 <img src="/pictures/releasing-cascable-2/Announcements.png" width="1024" />
 {:.center .tight-border}